• Skip to primary navigation

 • 1 hēki (eggs, size 6)

-• 1 ⅓ (135 g) mūruhi kua tōhia (toasted muesli with seeds).
-For a gluten free option, swap to keto muesli.
+• 1 ⅓ (135 g) mūruhi kua tōhia (toasted muesli with seeds) or for a gluten free option, swap it to keto muesli.

 • ¼ C (17 g) kokonati (coconut)

 • ½ C (60 g) karanipere kua tapatapahia (chopped cranberries).
-These are optional.
+These can be omitted or swapped out for any of your favourite dried fruit.

 The Decorations - Ngā Whakarākei (optional)